Inventory VS Identification

 Object ID can be used for three different purpose:

-- Thought not an inventory system, it can be used as a basis for the initial development of an inventory.
+- Though not an inventory system, it can be used as a basis for the initial development of an inventory.

 - In case of theft, the Object ID Record sheet of the stolen object(s) can be disseminated to all relevant actors at the national (national police, customs, INTERPOL National Central Bureau, ministry of culture, institutions, etc.) or international level (ICOM, INTERPOL, UNESCO).
 The information collected will feed national database of stolen objects, and is also compatible with INTERPOL’s database on Stolen Works of Art, allowing for a direct and quick inclusion of the object into their database.